NaohiroIIDA/IRCameraMidi/README.md

 It's a cardboard musical instrument which began to be influenced by NINTENDO LABO.

 ## How does it work?
-Using the infrared camera, we change the position change of the reflective material attached to the cardboard to the interval.
+Using an infrared camera, change the position of the reflective material attached to the corrugated board to a pitch and output it as a MIDI signal.

-##W hich parts do you use?
+## Which parts do you use?
 - [Arduino Micro](https://store.arduino.cc/usa/arduino-micro)
 - [IR Positioning Camera For Arduino](https://www.dfrobot.com/product-1088.html)